Keysight/cyperf/deployment/azure/terraform/README.md

 3. client_secret
 4. tenant_id

-You can get those by follwoing the Azure Active Directory (Azure AD) guide provided in the following link:
+You can get those by following the Azure Active Directory (Azure AD) guide provided in the following link:

 https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal

+Check with your IT department for Registered App provisioning.